keelancook/missionscenter/docs/advocacy-team-overview.md

 ## What Does An Advocacy Team Look Like?

 We have intentionally kept the structure of our Advocacy Teams simple.
 The foundation of each Advocacy Team is the team leader.
 He/She is the one who has the main connection with the missionary and leads the team in all aspects.
-The team leader either already knows the missionary deeply or commits to build a deep relationship.
+The team leader either already knows the missionary deeply or commits to building a deep relationship.
 The rest of the team is built under the leadership of this committed person.

 Each Advocacy Team will look different.
 Some will have a team leader with 6-8 additional people on the team while others will have a leader with just one or two additional people on the team.
 Both types of teams can serve as great care networks for our missionaries.

 Depending on the team members’ season of life, people may need to step out of their Advocacy Team.
-We ask however that team leaders commit to the missionaries’ full term (2-4 years) and/or be willing to replace themselves in this role if needed.
+However, we ask that team leaders commit to the missionaries’ full term (2-4 years) and/or be willing to replace themselves in this role if needed.

 ## What Does An Advocate Team Do?

 _Meet Monthly_

-Teams can meet at anytime and anywhere, we just ask that each team meet once a month to fulfill their role as advocates.
+Teams can meet at any time and anywhere, we just ask that each team meet once a month to fulfill their role as advocates.

 _Pray_